MichaelTMiyoshi/BoidsSimulation/README.md

 ### Notes:
 * When starting the repo from Unity, the project is at the root of the repo.
 (Not sure I like this.
 Not sure how to change this either.)

+Deleted the project and then changed the way I created the repo.
+Follow the directions in [TerminalGit.md](TerminalGit.md).

 ## Folder structure
 (I like the structure from a Unity tutorial)
 * Assets